dtaylorbiz/dtaylorbiz.github.io/_docs/home-1.md

 ---
-title: Home 1
 docs-question: To add a slide to the home page
 docs-category: home
 ---
 In siteleaf panel, select Pages.
-Select About.
-Check out the metadata, 'about_video_id'.
-Similar to changing the Noisy Films video, this has to be a vimeo link.
-Here is an example vimeo link: https://vimeo.com/242484745.
-For the metadata, only use the numbers from the link to replace in this metadata section.
-Select Save.
+Select 'index.md'.
+Select 'New metadata field', type 'slide3'.
+Add file location for image.
+Background images should be 1920 x 1080px resolution.